Isaias Wreaks Havoc on Northeast, Causing Widespread Damage, Power Outages

 Almost 3 million without power

-New York: Dangerous wind gusts, power outages, fallen trees, and at least one death in New York City
+New York: dangerous wind gusts, power outages, fallen trees, and at least one death in New York City

 The New York metro area and Long Island got hit with more high winds than rain, and gusts near 80 mph were recorded across the region — but no tornadoes:

-And though the sun was out soon after the storm passed, the wind gusts have continued, and the metro area is not out of the woods yet:
+And though the sun came out soon after the storm passed, the wind gusts have continued, and the metro area isn’t out of the woods yet:

 As a result of the winds, numerous trees have fallen across the city and region, and more than 500,000 people have lost power in southern New York State: